mkykadir/ChannelX/README.md

     export FLASK_APP=app.py
     flask run

  # How to Test?

 tests/ directory contains functional and load tests.
-For futher information look inside this directory.
+For further information look inside this directory.

 ## Unit tests

-Unit tests implementes with Python 3's unittest library, there are 23 tests in total.
+Unit tests are implemented with Python 3's unittest library, there are 23 tests in total.
 You can use following command to start testing

     $ python3 channelx_unittest.py